Hal9000/recordly/README.md

 My instructions were to "work on this about an hour" to show in general how I would do things.

-Personally, I would not be able to complete this task in 5 hours.
+Personally, I would not be able to complete this task in the "3 to 5" hours estimated in the problem description.

 ###Assumptions###
  - Use Ruby on Rails